jon-goldberg/jon-goldberg/README.md

 >  The why, how, and what of communication.
 What methods do you use to communicate, how do they change based on context or the person/group, and how often is each used?
 Example: “I always use the phone for any important interaction with my family but never with friends or co-workers.”
 Get specific about your strengths and challenges.

 I like documentation and notes to refer to.
 I work asyncronously where possible but for complex topics that require multiple perspectives prefer meeting.
 This is to reduce context switching as studies show it takes up to 15 mins to get reacquainted with a topic.
 Slack is great for items that don't need a detailed response and I am getting better at using reminders/tasks to come back to more detailed items when I have time.

+At work I highly value understanding and sharing the context behind requests.
+I also try not to be too prescriptive and instead describe what I am looking for as a result.

 ### Authority Figures
 >  Explain your approach to dealing with authority and how it will be received depending on the person (e.g., mom, police, boss, etc.).